Cosh Boy: Reception

-Critical
+Critical reception

 Variety said the film was "bound to attract undue controversy" wherever it was screened and felt American audiences would have trouble understanding the accents.

 The Monthly Film Bulletin said the film "can justly be accused of sensationalism.
 The characters are all stereotypes and in no way arouse the warmth of pity or indignation.... this film may provide plenty of ammunition to those who blame the screen for the incidence of juvenile delinquency.
 The awfulness of the crimes committed by the young thugs in the film is in no way emphasised and the excitement of conspiracy and chase is given a glamour which is in no way dimmed by the "nice" atmosphere of the youth club scenes and the puerility of the social workers, who can apparently be so easily duped.
 The performance of James Kenney and some good location work are the best points of the film...
 Joan Collins as the misused young girl is badly miscast."

 The Los Angeles Times said the "acting... is tops."